-Her first CD with the ENSO and conductor Neeme Järvi was released in 2020.
-The album, which has received much positive international media coverage, features E. Elgar’s Violin Concerto and W. Stenhammar’s Two Sentimental Romances.
+Her first CD with the Estonian National Symphony Orchestra and conductor Neeme Järvi was released in 2020.
+The album, which has received much positive international media coverage, features Edward Elgar’s Violin Concerto and Wilhelm Stenhammar’s Two Sentimental Romances.